techloset/smtp-ai-b03/01_python/README.md

 ## Review, Practice, and Next Steps
 **Main goals**
-- I want to review all key concepts with you and practice problem‑solving together.
+- Review all key concepts with you and practice problem‑solving together.
-- I want to show you clear next steps after this module.
+- To show you clear next steps after this module.

 **Topics**
 - Quick recap: